 As well as a heater, you might want to install a dehumidifier, particularly if your shed is located on damp ground, if you live in a particularly rainy part of the country or you’re near the coast.

 If despite your best efforts, your shed still suffers from damp, invest in quality storage boxes, cupboards and drawers and there’s every chance you can still prevent your tools and equipment corroding.

-Anything left lying around deteriorates, so always put your tools away after use – preferably in sealed containers with a silicon gel sachets inside to keep them dry and undamaged ready for the next time you need them.
+Anything left lying around deteriorates, so always put your tools away after use – preferably in sealed containers with silicon gel sachets inside to keep them dry and undamaged ready for the next time you need them.

-A shed which is left shut up, is unheated, or which leaks, will quickly grow damp and moldy.
+A shed which is left shut up, is unheated, or which leaks, will quickly grow damp and mouldy.
 But with regular maintenance and by paying attention to insulation, ventilation and heating, you can make sure your shed stays warm and damp-free this autumn and winter.